Maitre-Pangolin/My-first-MERN-app/DevLog.md

 Wanted to commit and push but my google Client ID is in plain text, hoping we will go through our server to retrieve it from environment variable ...

+## 2021-08-20

+---

+### First Session

+Implementing JWT login.

+Added a form state to Auth comp, updated on onChange through dynamic handleChange, and implementing auth redux actions.

+signin action will require a backend end point to implement logic on the server.

+Moving to back end to implement the routes, controllers & user Model.

+Adding user route, and user controller.
+Using bcrypt package for password hashing

+> Should try to change sematic color in VSCode to have my object keys a different color

+Signin and signup controller created using bcrypt and jwt.

+Creating an auth middleware.
+It checks that a token is present in hte req headers , and process the token Custom or Google to add a userId to the http request before sending it to the next middleware/controller.

+Now modifying the like controlllers to take into account the id of the user (you can only like a post once).

+Changing post models likeCount to likes , now not just a simple counter but an array of people id who liked the post.

+I wish we would write unit test for our back-end, but it's not gonna happen ...
+I feel we are way too dependant of our front to debug our back-end.
+Any way lunch-time.

+### Second Session

+Implementing front-end logic to use JWT

+Adding API calls.

+Debugging on server side, turns out I forgot to send a response on my sign-up route , freaking genius.
+Then spent some time not understanding that I had already created a user with this email adress..
+Everything seems to work now.

+Sign up and sign in working as it should.
+Persistent logging with Local storage.

+Add axios interceptor in front-end to add Authorization to every req.

+Modified post creation to include automatic name filling from session storage (removed from Form) added on Posts models.

+Modified Post components to display name instead of creator( now the user _id) and createPost route and createPost redux action

+Modified form to prevent post submit when not logged in.

+Adding automatic logout on token expiry

+Need to fix the like count display.
+Created a subcomponents in the posts componentes to wrap like display logic.

+Modify the Form component with conditionnal on user id or google id to display delete and modify button on post only for the post created by the person logged in.

+Adding token expiry log out.

+End of video, deployement on Zeet, I'm not convinced by the approach, and he is leaving a lots of sensitive informations in plain text and pushing this on github ...

+I'll push the project with the google clientID in plain text as it's apparently not too critical.
+Only works for allowed routes anyway.